Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spices in plastic packaging

 Your jar of spices, such as paprika, could be full of microplastics depending on how it is packaged.
-Many spices now come in plastic packaging, which is worrying because a recent study found that all plastic containers tested contained microplastics.
+Many spices now come in plastic packaging, which is worrying because a recent study found that all the plastic containers tested contained microplastics.
 This could lead to microplastic contamination of food, a problem that has grown in recent decades.

 Plastic straws

-Plastic straws are particularly concerning because studies show that they release microplastics and nanoparticles, which can easily be inhaled directly into the body.
+Plastic straws are particularly concerning because studies show they release microplastics and nanoparticles, which can easily be inhaled directly into the body.
 Unfortunately, plastic straws are still very popular, with around 8 million tons of plastic ending up in waterways every year.

 When straws and other plastics enter the aquatic environment, they not only pollute the water but also affect the soil and the animals in it.

-Canned food box lining
+Canned food box liners

 BPA has been a controversial ingredient in the production of canned food linings because it can cause serious health effects.